rhayman/ephysiopy/docs/api/ephysiopy/common/spikecalcs/index.rst

       :param cluster: The cluster whose waveforms are to be analysed
       :type cluster: int

-      :returns:

-                The mean peak-to-trough time for the channel (electrode) that has the strongest (highest amplitude) signal.
+      :returns: The mean peak-to-trough time for the channel (electrode) that has the strongest (highest amplitude) signal.
                 Units are ms.
-      :rtype: p2t (float)
+      :rtype: float